zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_sca_eff.svg" caption="*Figure N: Linear plot of the scattering efficiency factor of a water droplet.
 The horizontal axis represents the size parameter of the particle.*" >}}

+We can observe that the scattering efficiency is an oscillating function of the particle size.
+In addition to the large undulations, the curve also exhibits a fine *ripple* structure, which is often attributed to the existence of the [surface waves](https://en.wikipedia.org/wiki/Surface_wave) \[[4](#references) (ch.
+17.3), [23](#references)\].
+Ripple is not present in the plots of absorbing spheres, since the amplitude of a surface wave is easily attenuated; moreover, ripple is usually almost entirely eliminated if one averages the electric field scattered by spheres of varying size.

 If the particle is non-absorbing, then, from Equation 16.38.1, it follows that the scattering and the extinction efficiencies are identical:

 $$ \tag{18.47}